 Investors look for portfolio lending products with flexible loan types and lenient credit and property condition requirements that can close fast.
 Our research considers these needs as well as portfolio lender reviews, max LTVs, and lending limits.
 We only considered national companies that offer residential and commercial loans.

-CoreVest is our best portfolio mortgage lender 2019 for real estate investors.
-Having closed $4 billion in loans and more than 30,000 properties, it offers a variety of portfolio loans.
+CoreVest is our best portfolio mortgage lender for real estate investors.
+Having closed more than $6 billion in loans and more than 40,000 properties, it offers a variety of portfolio loans.
 In addition, its 600 minimum credit score isn’t as strict as Lima One Capital, and its available 30-year amortization gives it a broad reach to investors.

 CoreVest Types of Portfolio Loans